• Skip to main content

 This post is inspired by the words of the great Henri Cartier-Bresson which I read in a copy of Magnum Contact Sheets, which is a fascinating book if you’re interested in seeing the context of some of the greatest photos ever taken.

-Andrew is a professional photographer and the founder of the 36exp Photographers School plus the London Photo Show.
+Andrew Mason is a professional photographer and the founder of the 36exp Photographers School plus the London Photo Show.

 Share this